leoshe17/leoshe17.github.io/_pages/research.md

 Work in Progress
 =====
 Implications of Optimal Taxes for the Evolution of Wealth Inequality (Work in Progress with Maxim Troshkin)
+> Quantifies counterfactual consequences of optimal dynamic taxation for inequality, within a computational model matching evolution of wealth and income distributions in the U.S. over five decades

 A Welfare Approach on Proxy Means Testing (Work in Progress with David Coady, IMF)
+> We propose a new proxy means tests with minimizing welfare loss as target instead of traditional targets, such as minimizing consumption loss.
+The new method reduces the inclusion error and the exclusion error.
+We compare the performances between our method and the traditional method using India household survey data.